Located 45 minutes south of Amsterdam, Utrecht is an underrated city fast becoming one of the best places to visit and backpack in the Netherlands.

 I first ended up in Utrecht because a friend lived here.
 To be honest, the city wasn’t on my travel list (it often gets overshadowed by Amsterdam and Rotterdam).
 But I was blown away by how cool and interesting the city was.

 Utrecht is like a mini-Amsterdam.
 It’s similar in design and vibe but lacks the overbearing crowds.
-The old city is centered around a historic church and there are tons of fantastic places to eat and drink around the city owing to its student population.
+The old city is centered around a historic church and there are tons of fantastic places to eat and drink owing to the student population.

 I think Utrecht is an underrated place to visit, especially since it’s so close to Amsterdam.
 It makes an easy day trip for anyone looking to escape the overbearing hustle and bustle of Amsterdam.